pageuppeople-opensource/microservice-bootstrap/Readme.md

 3. Run `docker-compose up -d` from root folder of repo.
 4. Yay all up and running, Done!

+### What if I just want worker service?
+* Remove WebService & WebServer.UnitTests projects from Visual Studio and delete the folder
+* Remove its references from docker compose file

+### What if I just want Web Service?
+* Remove WorkerService & WorkerService.UnitTests projects from Visual Studio and delete the folder.
+* Remove its references from docker compose file

 ### How to ensure it is all good

 Head to `http://192.168.99.100:5000/api/values` to see to web service running.
 Pat your own back!